-Founded in 1898 and based originally in Bienne, Switzerland, Hauser was eventually absorbed into the Societe Genevoise (SIP) group and today still form part of that now international and greatly-expanded company.
-Today that organisation - now listed as resident in China - makes a variety high quality conventional and CNC controlled machine tools.
+Founded in 1898 and based originally in Bienne, Switzerland, Hauser was eventually absorbed into the Societe Genevoise (SIP) group and today still forms a part of that now international and greatly-expanded company.
+Today that organisation - now listed as resident in China - makes a variety of high quality conventional and CNC controlled machine tools.

-Although Hauser always placed a strong emphasis on their high-precision jig boring and jig grinding models, they were also famous for the vast range of specialised equipment and tooling made for watch, clock and mechanical instrumentation industries.
-However, unknown to the writer - until 2017 - was that they also made a small 80 mm x 250 mm "precision bench lathe" for the use of toolmakers.
-The lathe was constructed along traditional lines for the type, these being established by the American Stark Company - their claim as originators of the type was bold and unequivocal (and printed on all their sales catalogues), with the first examples being built by John Stark personally in 1862.
-Lathes of this type quickly became established as an essential part of any precision workshop, their manufacture continuing even today into the 21st century with Derbyshire and Levin in the United States and Schaublin in Switzerland all making a number of different types.
-A list all known types can be found here, some common, some very rare: http://www.lathes.co.uk/precision-bench-lathes-list/
+Although Hauser always placed a strong emphasis on their high-precision jig boring and jig grinding models, they were also famous for a vast range of specialised equipment and tooling made for watch, clock and mechanical instrumentation industries.
+However, unknown to the writer - until 2017 - was that they also made both what appears to be a specialised version of the traditional WW (Webster Whitcombe) watchmaker's lathe together with a small 80 mm x 250 mm "precision bench lathe" for use by toolmakers.
+The latter machine was constructed along traditional lines for the type, these being established by the American Stark Company, their claim as originators of the type was bold, unequivocal and printed on all their sales catalogues.
+The first examples were built by John Stark personally in 1862 and, so successful was the design that lathes of this type quickly became established as an essential part of any precision workshop.
+Even today, in the 21st century, their manufacture continues with Derbyshire and Levin in the United States and Schaublin in Switzerland all making a number of different types.
+If you would like to know more about this class of lathe, a list all known makers and types can be found here, some common, some very rare: http://www.lathes.co.uk/precision-bench-lathes-list/

 Carrying 10 mm draw-in collets, the headstock spindle ran in plain bronze bearings and was driven by a 3-step pulley machined to take a round "gut" belt, the pulley being set so as to leave a large gap (pierced by a hole through the spindle) between the outer face of its largest pulley and the inner face of the left-hand bearing.
 On the example shown below it is likely that some parts are missing from the headstock for, beneath spindle, is a transverse hole through the casting, likely to have been used to carry some sort of index-plate equipped dividing attachment - a similar fitting, but arranged differently, being employed on the American UND precision bench lathe.